Indoor mini-golf is a fun and exciting activity that has been enjoyed by people of all ages for generations.

-What about the ongoing expenses for running an indoor miniature golf course?
+What about the ongoing expenses of running an indoor miniature golf course?

 Who will be your target market?

-Families will be your best clientele in general.
+Families (with kids) will be your best clientele.

 How will you make money as an owner of an indoor miniature golf business?

-You can also earn from stalls or vending machines you set up.
+You can also earn by setting up stalls or vending machines.